Capt’n Blabby and Stick’s Reunion Voyage---2011 Dubrovnik to Trogir, Croatia

 We awoke this day to more pastries the ladies purchased in town.
 They found “hogs in a bedroll”.
 Similar to pigs in a blanket, only bigger.
 More like a hot dog and bun, and the bun is not sliced on the side.
 Well, the Blabby and I do like such food, and we do favor hot dogs, so we cue a slit in the bun.
 Now it was a hot dog.
 A squirt or two of mustard, we had breakfast dogs; the way every hardy sailor man should start his day.

 Again, this was a day of sailing and motoring.
 Motoring may have won with the most time propelling Lone Star.
 The harbor into Sucuraj, it was a fun one.
 First, I still cannot get use to the green buoy being on the right when entering a harbor.
 Exactly opposite of Texas and Lake Somerville.
 And second, we had to dodge the ferry.
-It seemed the only purpose of this town was to maintain a ferry landing.
-And the ferry felt the need to dock regularly, often and loudly.

 So, we dodged the ferry and put the green to our right and entered this marina sharing dock space with the ferry landing.
 The show here being the harbor master, a lady that could grab a monkey’s fist, tow a three inch line, wrap the clew and secure the boat to dock with one hand and two breaths of air.
 It was impressive.
 And if her physical talents were not enough to demand your attention and validate her command, her stature and voice did.